-The Oil Marketing Companies or OMCs take crude oil to the refinery houses to generate petrol, diesel, kerosene and other products.
-After that, they dispose those products to the dealers of the same.
-In India, 90% of the share of oil marketing is owned by Indian oil corporation Ltd (IOCL), Bharat petroleum corporation ltd (BPCL) and Hindustan petroleum corporation ltd (HPCL).
+The Oil Marketing Companies or OMCs take crude oil to the refinery houses to generate petrol, diesel, kerosene, and other products.
+After that, they dispose of those products to the dealers of the same.
+In India, 90% of the share of oil marketing is owned by Indian oil corporation Ltd (IOCL), Bharat petroleum corporation ltd (BPCL), and Hindustan petroleum corporation ltd (HPCL).

 Here is the exact process of how the price determination of diesel and petrol takes place in India.

 First, an OMC imports crude oil from an oil-producing nation like UAE.
 The cost and freight are the initial costs incurred on the same.
 Import charges (plus insurance charges, losses due to transportation, and port fees) are further added to the same.
 Next, the Government of India adds Customs Duty on such crude oil, after which they are carried to the refinery houses.

 The refineries charge Refinery Transfer Charges for their work.
 After that, such refined oil is sold to the dealers by the OMC at Depot Price after incurring inland freight on the same.
 So the total desired price is the result of all the Cost & Freight charges, Import charges, Refinery Transfer Price, Inland Freight, OMC’s Marketing costs, and Profit margin.